iov-one/iov-core/docs/KeyBase.md

 ## UserProfile

-A `UserProfile` contains a `KeyRing` entry, `AddressBook` and other user specific details that need to be kept seperate from other users.
+A `UserProfile` contains a `Keyring` entry, `AddressBook` and other user specific details that need to be kept seperate from other users.

 - AddressBook: Holds common `PublicPersonality` mappings the user interacts with
-- KeyRing: Hold all of the users `KeyRingEntry`s that hold private keys.
+- Keyring: Hold all of the users `KeyringEntry`s that hold private keys.

 ## AddressBook